-Actually, the concept of “gigging” is old news.
-It’s another term for self employment.
+Actually, the concept of “gigging” is old news to some of us.
+It’s another term for self-employment.
 In my mid twenties I was a single mom and I wanted to work from home as much as possible.
 Necessity and opportunity led me to the idea of self-employment as a “special project” organizer and event manager.
-My first gig was coordinating a corporate fund raising campaign for Big Brothers of Metropolitan Toronto.
-For many decades, I secured 6 month or 12 month “gigs” planning, organizing and implementing marketing, promotional and fund-raising events along with multi-media campaigns including print, tv and radio.
-It was a good way to secure a full-time position if your creativity, skills and productivity were recognized.
+My first gig was coordinating a corporate fund raising campaign for Big Brothers of Metropolitan Toronto in 1976.
+For many decades thereafter, I secured 6 month or 12 month “gigs” planning, organizing and implementing marketing, promotional and fund-raising events along with multi-media campaigns including print, tv and radio.
+If you happened to be a person seeking permanent employment, it was a good strategy to secure a full-time position if your creativity, skills and productivity were recognized.

-I became so familiar with the benefits of self employment, I no longer fit into the traditional workforce and it can be a lonely road if you don’t have a strong support network.
+As a younger woman, I became so familiar with the benefits of self-employment, I realized I no longer fit into the traditional workforce.
+Self-employment can be a lonely road if you don’t have a strong support network – so women like me started women’s networking in the 1970’s and 1980’s.
 I’m proud of my extensive portfolio of projects from Toronto to Ottawa, Barcelona and London.
 I’ve had some great successes and I’m looking forward to more meaningful projects.

-Most of the time, I can manage 2 or 3 projects concurrently..

-To me, semi-retirement, would be working 2 or 3 days per week.
+Most of the time, I can manage 2 or 3 projects concurrently.
+To me, semi-retirement looks like working 2 or 3 days per week.
 I can’t imagine not working because I love my work.
-I’m not required to be onsite, so I can still work from my home office I declare my income as self-employed earnings.
+I’m rarely required to be onsite, so I can still work from my home office and declare my income as self-employed earnings.

 When corporations or non-profit organizations want or need my services, I often help secure government funding, community partnerships and sponsorships.
-When needed, I can structure projects to include a revenue generator to pay all expenses including my fees.
+When needed, I can structure projects to include a revenue generator to pay all expenses including my own professional fees.